KosmosisDire/TeammateRevive/README.md

-# Teammate Revival - DOES NOT WORK CURRENTLY! - WIP
+# Teammate Revival - WARNING HEAVY WIP

 ### Allows survivors to revive their fallen colleagues.
 But be careful, you can't fight and revive at the same time.